jg-digital-media/jgdm-100DaysOfCode/work/log/round-5.md

 ___

-### R5D40: Wedneday 05 August 2020
+### R5D40: Wednesday 05 August 2020

 + **Notes**
-  +  lazy load coding and research.
-I still cannot fathom for the life of my why the simple Vanilla lazyload library is not taking effect.
+  +  Did some work using Fetch API Syntax... making requests, multiple requests and reusable functions.
+I then set up repositories for some more publics projects I intend to create later.

   + **Technologies used** - HTML5, CSS, JavaScript